jasondoong/gtk_worklog/SPEC.md

 ## 1. Purpose

-Provide an **offline‑capable** Linux desktop client that replicates, as closely as possible, every user‑facing behaviour of the existing React + Zustand web application contained in *personalLogger_frontend*.
+Provide an Linux desktop client that replicates, as closely as possible, every user‑facing behaviour of the existing React + Zustand web application contained in *personalLogger_frontend*.
 The desktop client is aimed at developers and project managers who prefer a native workflow and want faster startup, global shortcuts, and system‑tray access.

 ---